jetavie/leni/README.md

 # Addeneum

-NOTE: Make sure you have the role "Blacklisted" in your discord server.
+NOTE: Make sure you have created the role "Blacklisted" in your discord server.
 If you want to use a different name, refer to lines with:
 ```discord.js
 const blacklistRole = interaction.guild.roles.cache.find(role => role.name === 'Blacklisted');
 ```
 If you don't make these changes otherwise, you'll get this error:

-`"Blacklist role not found."`
+`❌ Blacklisted role not found!
+Please create a role named "Blacklisted".`

 This is also true for members with staff roles: